2786256218/ASwave-R.E.P.O-New-Concept-Cheat-Menu/README.md

     *   Copy all relevant dependency libraries (especially `Assembly-CSharp.dll`, `UnityEngine.dll`, `UnityEngine.*.dll`, `PhotonRealtime.dll`, `PhotonUnityNetworking.dll`, etc.) from there into your newly created `Libs/Managed/` folder.
     *   *(Optional)* If you need to inspect or modify the game's source code logic to extend features, use tools like **dnSpy** or **ILSpy** to decompile `Assembly-CSharp.dll` yourself.
 3.  **Build Project:**
-    Open a command terminal, navigate to the project root directory (where `REPO.Cheat.Wallhack.csproj` is located), and run either of the following commands to build:
+    Open a command terminal, navigate to the project root directory (where `REPO.Cheat.csproj` is located), and run either of the following commands to build:

     **Using .NET CLI (Recommended):**
     ```cmd
-    dotnet build REPO.Cheat.Wallhack.csproj -c Release
+    dotnet build REPO.Cheat.csproj -c Release
     ```

     **Or using MSBuild:**
     ```cmd
-    msbuild REPO.Cheat.Wallhack.csproj /p:Configuration=Release
+    msbuild REPO.Cheat.csproj /p:Configuration=Release
     ```
 4.  **Get Build Output:**
     Upon successful compilation, the generated DLL file will be output to the `bin/Release/net48/` directory.